July EDA Board meeting report

-As always, anyone with questions, or who wants more information on current EDA activities, please contact me at 794-5636 or firstname.lastname@example.org
+As always, if you have any other questions, or want more information on current EDA activities please feel free to contact me, 507-794-5636 or firstname.lastname@example.org